-- Amendment description, including purpose of the amendment and proposed projects - Place, time and date of the hearing - That copies of the project plan are available on request - If applicable, that cash grants are part of the costs a.
+- Amendment description, including purpose of the amendment and proposed projects - Place, time and date of the hearing - " For a virtual meeting, include the web link or phone access code, plus contact information for anyone who needs assistance - That copies of the project plan are available on request - If applicable, that cash grants are part of the costs a.
 Territory amendment (sec.
 66.1105(4)(h)(2), Wis.
 Stats.)